XITRIX/Moonlight-Switch/README.md

 # Installing
 1. Download latest Moonlight-Switch [release](https://github.com/XITRIX/Moonlight-Switch/releases).
-2. Put br_moonlight.nro to sdcard:/switch/moonlight;
+2. Put Moonlight-Switch.nro to sdcard:/switch/Moonlight-Switch;
 3. Launch hbmenu over *Title Redirection* (for FULL RAM access);
 4. Launch moonlight.

+Or download it from [HB App Store](https://apps.fortheusers.org/switch/Moonlight-Switch)

 # Discord
 Feel free to join [Moonlight discord server](https://discord.gg/fmtcVPzaG4), you will find me there in "switch-help" channel

 # Controls
 ## Mouse
-With touch screen you can move your coursor.
+With touch screen you can move your coursor, tap to left click, scroll 2 fingers to scroll.

 While touching screen ZR and ZL buttons will work like left and right mouse buttons.